lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 Please schedule individual office hours, meet with the course GTA, or email the instructor directly if you need outside-class assistance.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
-Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.
+Additionally, the general timeline for instructor grading or other feedback on assignments is between 5 and 10 work days.

 ## F.  Student Conduct